KxSystems/docs/docs/ml/toolkit/fresh.md

 -   `target` is a list of targets corresponding to the rows of table `tab`
 -   `func` is a projection with example syntax `.ml.fresh.kSigFeat 10`

-returns a list of features deemed statistically significant according to the userdefined procedure within parameter `func`.
+returns a list of features deemed statistically significant according to the user defined procedure within parameter `func`.

 ```q
 // Combination of col avgs